exercism/scala/exercises/accumulate/README.md

 Keep your hands off for comprehension functionality and any methods that accept a function as a parameter (`map`, `flatMap`, `fold`, etc.) provided by the standard library!
-Solve this one yourself using other basic tools instead.

 The Scala exercises assume an SBT project scheme.
 The exercise solution source should be placed within the exercise directory/src/main/scala.
 The exercise